Bob Costas

 Robert Quinlan Costas (born March 22, 1952) is an American sportscaster who is known for his long tenure with NBC Sports, from 1980 through 2019.
-He has received 28 Emmy awards for his work and was the prime-time host of 12 Olympic Games from 1988 until 2016.
+He has received 29 Emmy awards for his work and was the prime-time host of 12 Olympic Games from 1988 until 2016.
 He is currently employed by Warner Bros.
-Discovery Sports, where he does play-by-play and studio work for the MLB on TBS and commentary on CNN.
-He is also employed by MLB Network, where he does play-by-play and once hosted an interview show called Studio 42 with Bob Costas.
+Discovery, where he does commentary on CNN.
+He is also employed by MLB Network, where he makes special appearances and once hosted an interview show called Studio 42 with Bob Costas.

+Early life and education

+Costas is the son of a Greek father, John George Costas, and an Irish mother, Jayne Costas (née Quinlan).
+He grew up in Commack, New York, and attended Commack High School South.

+He attended the S. I. Newhouse School of Public Communications at Syracuse University, but dropped out in 1974.
+Costas got his first radio experience as a freshman at WAER, a student run radio station.
+In the mid-1980s, he established the Robert Costas Scholarship at the Newhouse School, of which the first recipient was Mike Tirico in 1987.

 Broadcasting career

 Early career

+While studying communications in college, Costas began his professional career in 1973, at WSYR-TV (now WSTM-TV) and WSYR-FM radio in Syracuse.
+He called for the minor league Syracuse Blazers of the Eastern Hockey League.

+After leaving school in 1974, he joined KMOX radio in St. Louis.
+He covered games of the American Basketball Association (ABA).
 Costas would call Missouri Tigers basketball and co-host KMOX's Open Line call-in program.
 He did play-by-play for Chicago Bulls broadcasts on WGN-TV during the 1979–1980 NBA season.

 NBC Sports

 In 1980, Costas was hired by NBC.
-Don Ohlmeyer, who at the time ran the network's sports division, told 28-year-old Costas he looked like a 14-year-old.
+Don Ohlmeyer, who at the time ran NBC's sports division, told 28-year-old Costas he looked like a 14-year-old.

-For many years, Costas hosted NBC's National Football League coverage and NBA coverage.
-He also did play-by-play for National Basketball Association and Major League Baseball coverage.
+For many years, Costas hosted NBC's National Football League (NFL) coverage and National Basketball Association (NBA) coverage.
+He also did play-by-play for NBA and Major League Baseball (MLB) coverage.
 With the introduction of the NBC Sports Network, Costas also became the host of the new monthly interview program Costas Tonight.